What’s the consensus about the health effects of milk?

 And remember the mention of former U.S. President Bill Clinton and his involvement in the Got Milk campaign?

 He acted as a leading face in the effort, but eventually switched to a vegan diet.
 You can learn more about Bill Clinton’s switch to the plant-based diet in this Huffington Post article, “Vegan diet may have kept me alive.”
 He ended up switching to a Paleo diet early in 2016.
+Happy Healthy Vegan has done a wonderful job outlining his dietary transitions.

 Our recommendation is to get your nutrients from a wide variety of sources.